gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 The flow for Azure SignalR integration is as follows:

-1. The Web client makes a HTTP call to '**negotiate**', amongst other things, the SignalR '**Hubname**' is returned to the client.
+1. The Web client makes a REST call to '**negotiate**', amongst other things, the SignalR '**Hubname**' is returned to the client.
-2. The Web client then makes a HTTP call to '**getdevicestate**', this HTTP Trigger retrieves the state for all devices from from the Device State Table.
+2. The Web client then makes a REST call to '**getdevicestate**', this HTTP Trigger retrieves the state for all devices from from the Device State Table.
 The data is returned to the client via SignalR via the same '**Hubname**'.
 3. When new telemetry arrives via IoT Hub, the '**EnvironmentEventTrigger**' trigger fires, the telemetry is updated in the Device State table and a REST call is made to the '**SendSignalRMessage**' and telemetry is sent to all the SignalR clients listening on the '**Hubname**' channel.

 ![](./docs/resources/service-side-signalr.png)